albertkun/23S-ASIAAM-191A/docs/assignments/week4/thinking_cap.md

 - [Thinking Cap #4 submission thread](https://github.com/albertkun/23S-ASIAAM-191A/discussions/14)

 !!! caution "Reminders"
-    - Extra credit is only available if you submit 1 day before the deadline (i.e. Sunday 4/10) at 2pm.
+    - Extra credit is only available if you submit 1 day before the deadline (i.e. Monday 5/1) at 2pm.
     - Be sure to read the [weekly readings](reading.md) reading before formulating a response!

 !!!! question "Remember!"